hubidu/codeceptjs-testbook/README.md

 ## BETA 1

 - DONE FIX Find reason for before hook failures (restart and manualStart must be false)
-- Save html source for each step
+- DONE Save html source for each step
-- Link to htm source in frontend
+- DONE Link to htm source in frontend
+- FIX Error screenshot is broken
+- Need to convert relative (local) js/css links in html source to absolute links
 - Record test runs on the server
 - FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
 - Store test runs in a database